Environmental Risk Analysis

 Aiming to analyze and evaluate the environmental risks caused by various environmental pollutants

 With the progress of science and technology, various substances such as artificial chemicals, heavy metals, radioactive substances, etc. are discharged into the environment, causing long-term and widespread environmental pollution, and environmental risks (adverse effects on human health, life, economic / social system, ecosystem).
-In order to take measures to reduce environmental risks, it is necessary to quantitatively grasp how and how much adverse effects are caused by various harmful substances.

 In our laboratory, we evaluate environmental risks by analyzing the dynamics of the environmental pollution caused by various harmful chemicals locally and globally released, the exposure pathways to humans, and the human health risks using monitoring, experimental study and numerical simulations.
 Furthermore, we are trying to clarify what measures are effective in reducing environmental risks with both engineering and social science approach.